 The 777 is very much a VNAV machine.
 Speed intervention (VNAV speed) is often used where – thus far, anyhow – the default mode on the 737 seems to be Level Change (I’m yet to start line training so this observation may be limited to simulator training).
 Far more time is spent punching numbers in the CDU chatting away with the FMC… while virtually any descent in the 777 can be made via the Mode Control Panel.
 This doesn’t make the 737 harder to fly… but it does make you appreciate the 777’s awesome operational ergonomics and automation.

 Thus far, we haven’t engaged VNAV until after flap retraction (I’m familiar with using VNAV to command the vertical profile through latter climb segments).
 Instead, with a N1 FMA annunciation (commanded by programmed acceleration/thrust reduction altitudes), we manually “bug up” to the flaps up manoeuvring speed with the speed control on the MCP.
-I’m told VNAV can be engaged on the ground with the FMC Block 10.8 update that is installed on line aircraft (I guess I’ll find out soon), but it feels strange flying the aircraft in modes that don’t derive best performance from the aircraft.
+I’m told VNAV can be engaged on the ground with the FMC Block 10.8 update that is installed on line aircraft (I guess I’ll find out soon), but it feels strange flying the aircraft in modes that don’t derive best performance from the aircraft (in fact, the acceleration values can be altered on Take-off Page 2).
 TOGA also behaves vastly different to its bigger stablemate… and it’s not uncommon for the aircraft to command fairly basic modes in manoeuvres such as the go-around – particularly at acceleration and flap retraction altitudes (more on this later).